Virginia Pine (Pinus virginiana Mill.)

 ↑Habitat

-Usually absent from the harshest sites, such as serpentine or shale barrens or barrens with coarse sands.
-Mostly limited to sites where it will eventually be out-competed by other vegetation, usually hardwoods.
+On the harshest sites, such as serpentine or shale barrens, barrens with coarse sands, or exposed rock outcroppings, it is replaced by pitch pine (Pinus rigida), or at high elevations in the Appalachians, also by table mountain pine (Pinus pungens).
+It is mostly limited to sites where it will eventually be out-competed by other vegetation, usually hardwoods.

 Humans have increased the habitat for this species both my mining and through poor agricultural practices, especially in hilly terrain, which has degraded or stripped the topsoil, exposing the mineral soil that this species favors.

-Although well-adapted to degraded soil, this species has poor tolerance to air pollution, particularly ground-level ozone, and also to a degree sulfur and nitrogen oxides, and does not grow well in urban areas as a result.
+Although it is well-adapted to degraded soil, this species is less tolerant to air pollution, particularly ground-level ozone, and also to a degree sulfur and nitrogen oxides, and does not grow well in urban areas as a result.

 ↑Life Cycle